 When I realized I could get them to take our photos I went out and bought clothes for family pictures.
-Then at sunset we went down to the beach and had them take our picture.
+At sunset we went down to the beach and had them take our picture.
 I bought the photo pass cd for $99.
 It had our sunset beach photos, photos of the canoe activity we did, and everything else we were photographed doing that week including the luau and breakfast with Mickey.

 In case you are wondering where we bought clothes it was up on the North Shore at Surf & Sea.
 Their shop is awesome and you can rent paddle boards here.
 They also offer a military discount.

-I was a little unsure exactly how our Aulani room was going to be set up and there were two things I didn’t realize.
-One, there’s a fridge no matter what kind of room you stay in.
+I was a little unsure exactly how our Aulani suite room was going to be set up and there were two things I didn’t realize.
+One, there’s a fridge of some kind no matter what kind of room you stay in.
 If you stay in a villa you have a full kitchen.
 In our villa I literally had everything I needed, including a blender.
 If I didn’t have an item then I could call and they would send it up immediately.
 Once I realize I had a fridge, I went to the nearby Walmart and bought snacks and breakfast items.
 (And maybe some booze.)
 Secondly, there are a washer and dryer in the villas.
 I was so happy to wash our clothes.
 Had I known we were going to have this option we would have packed way less.

 *Anytime we have access to a washer and dryer in our room, I pack less than what we need for a trip.
 For example, for an 7 day trip we would only pack 4 outfits.
 On day 3 or 4 I wash all of our clothes.
 Sure, we wear the same thing twice in one week, but we are on vacation so who cares.